 Delta has 184 jetliners on order from the European aircraft maker, at least 43 of which are twin-aisle planes that face a 10% tariff upon delivery, according to Airbus data.
 The order book includes 95 regional jets being made at Airbus plants in Canada and Mobile, Alabama.
 Most of the 127 A321 neo narrow-body planes on order will be assembled in Mobile, but some planes could be made in Europe.

 The tariffs represent meaningful money for airlines.
-The list price for an A321neo is about $129 million and $296 million for an A330-900, although airlines typically get better deals for multi-aircraft deals.
+List prices are about $129 million for an A321neo and $296 million for an A330-900, although airlines typically get better deals for multi-aircraft purchases.
 An A350-900 at current list prices goes for about $317.5 million.